andrewcannan/infinite_realms/README.md

 A confirmation email is automatically sent to the user's provided email address.
 The email includes a summary of the order.

-### Checkout Success
+### Profile Page

 The Profile Page serves as a hub for users to manage their default delivery information, review their order, reviews and enquiries history.
 It contributes to a seamless and personalized user experience.
+Ability to access profile page is limited to authenticated users.

 <details>
 <summary>Profile - Desktop</summary>